-The Address of Blessed Mother Teresa of Calcutta to the Class of 1982 at Thomas Aquinas College
+St. Teresa of Calcutta’s Commencement Address to the Class of 1982

 In this beautiful day that our young people are looking forward to becoming carriers of God’s love, let us ask Our Lady to give us her heart so beautiful, so pure, so immaculate, her heart so full of love and humility that we may be able to receive Jesus in the Bread of Life, love Him as she loved Him, and serve Him in the distressing disguise of the poor.
 (Mother makes the sign of the cross on her lips.)

 You Go in Haste

 We read in the Scripture that God loved the world so much that He gave His Son as a proof of His love.
 And Jesus, coming to Mary, the most beautiful of creatures, so pure, so holy.
 She, in accepting Him in her life, immediately, she went in haste to give Him to others.

 And that haste today is very appropriate for you, for you, too, have received Jesus and have received of Jesus so many beautiful things from this college.

 And now you go out.
 You also go in haste to give the joy of loving, the joy of sharing, for you have received not to keep, but to share.

 Share the Joy of Christ’s Presence

 And what is there to share?
 What did Our Lady do?
 When she came into Elizabeth’s house, that little unborn child — he was already six months in his mother’s womb — that little, innocent, small, helpless child was the first one to recognize the presence of Christ.
 And he leaped with joy.
 Even St. Joseph did not know that Mary had received Jesus.
 But this little one — so small, so innocent, so helpless — God used that little one to proclaim the greatness of His Son, the presence of His Son.